Morocco Member profile

 B. Export prohibitions and restrictions

-Pursuant to current legislation, exports of goods and services may be subject to restrictions in order to safeguard public morals, security, public order and human health; to protect fauna and flora and the national historical, archaeological and artistic heritage, and to maintain the country's external financial position.[150]
+Pursuant to current legislation, exports of goods and services may be subject to restrictions to safeguard public morals, security, public order and human health; to protect fauna and flora and the national historical, archaeological and artistic heritage; and to maintain the country's external financial position.[133]

 Under multilateral agreements such as CITES and the Basel Convention, some products, waste and/or species are subject to an export permit, certificate or ban.
-For example, endangered species of wild fauna and flora (Annexes I, II and III to the CITES) require an export permit or a re‑export certificate.[157]
-These permits or certificates are issued by the Water Resources and Forestry Department.
+For example, endangered species of wild fauna and flora (Annexes I, II and III to the CITES) require an export permit or a re-export certificate.
+These permits and certificates are issued by the Department of Water Resources and Forestry.
 The export of waste in list A of the Basel Convention requires prior authorization from the Department responsible for the environment.

 WTO's environmental database (EDB)